2025 Florida State University shooting: Legal proceedings and lawsuits

+ChatGPT

+Court documents revealed that Ikner used ChatGPT extensively on the day of the shooting, asking it questions about how the media would likely cover a mass shooting, whether three casualties would attract sufficient national attention, when the previous school shooting had occurred, and how the public would react to a shooting at FSU.
+He also asked about what type of firearm and ammunition to use and the best time to arrive on campus.
+According to the chatbot's response, national media coverage was likely if there were three or more victims.
+He also asked about the busiest periods at the FSU Student Union before ending the conversation.

+In response, OpenAI stated that in late April 2025, it had discovered a ChatGPT account believed to be connected to the shooter and had proactively shared this information with law enforcement.
+Florida Attorney General James Uthmeier subsequently announced a criminal investigation into ChatGPT's role in the attack.

+On June 1, 2026, it was announced that Florida would be suing OpenAI and its CEO Sam Altman, in the alleged role played in helping Phoenix carry out the shooting, indicating that ChatGPT is unsafe for children.
+Florida is the first state to sue OpenAI for its harmful content.

 Activists and organizations

-Fred Guttenberg, the father of the Parkland High School shooting victim Jaime Guttenberg, spoke out against the shooting, stating that all he wanted "...was to help our children be safe" in an effort to reduce gun violence.
-Guttenberg also mentioned that some of his deceased daughter's friends had gone on to attend Florida State University and some had been at the student union and survived their second school shooting.
-Other Parkland shooting parents, family members and survivors echoed similar comments with Manuel Oliver, father of victim Joaquin Oliver bluntly stating "I don't understand how anyone could be surprised" and the brother of victim Alyssa Alhadeff stating "I thought this would never happen again...but it continuously keeps happening -- and something has to change."
+Fred Guttenberg, whose daughter Jaime was killed in the Parkland shooting, spoke out, saying all he wanted was "to help our children be safe."
+He noted that some of his daughter's friends had been at the Student Union and had now survived a second school shooting.
+Other Parkland parents and survivors made similar statements: Manuel Oliver, father of victim Joaquin Oliver, said, "I don't understand how anyone could be surprised," and the brother of victim Alyssa Alhadeff said, "I thought this would never happen again...but it continuously keeps happening — and something has to change."

-American professional basketball team Miami Heat said "We are devastated by the senseless gun violence that claimed innocent lives in our state.
-Many members of our Heat family are Florida State alumni as well as parents of our current students, some of whom had chairs wedged under their dorm doors to barricade themselves inside.
-These students should be preparing for finals, not wondering if they should prepare to say final goodbyes.
+The Miami Heat released a statement saying the team was "devastated by the senseless gun violence that claimed innocent lives in our state," noting that many members of the organization were FSU alumni or parents of current students, some of whom had barricaded themselves in dormitory rooms during the attack.
+The statement concluded: "These students should be preparing for finals, not wondering if they should prepare to say final goodbyes.
 How many more of these events must take place before meaningful reform is enacted to end this epidemic?"